highchair/artinruins-com/_property/vesta-knitting-imperial-knife.md

 _From the National Register nomination form for the Providence Jewelry Manufacturing Historic District, 1985_

 2 Imperial Place **Vesta Knitting Mills**, now known as **Imperial Knife Company** (1893, 1903): The 1893 factory is a 6-story, flat-roof brick building with rounded corners, segmental-arched windows and a corbeled cornice, that runs east along Bassett Street from the intersection of Imperial Place and Bassett.
 The 1903 factory is a plainer, L-shaped,6-story, flat-roof brick building with segmental-arched windows with granite sills, that extends south along Imperial Place and east along Elm Street.
 Between the north and south wings formed by these two buildings there is a complex of smaller brick buildings, including a two-story, gable-roof, brick building with segmental-arched windows that dates from c.1888.
 There are two brick and one concrete-block, single-story flat-roofed outbuildings attached to the east side of the complex that were added in the 1950s and 1960s.

+[…]

+The Vesta Knitting Mills built a six-story brick factory on the site of the Elba Mill in 1893 and rented a small amount of space to jewelry manufacturers.
+The demand for manufacturing space was so great that the company built a second large factory in 1903 and rented out five of the six floors to jewelers.
+Both buildings were eventually acquired by the Imperial Knife Company, founded by Felix Mirando, which was the first large American manufacturer of jack knives.

 ***